Loss minimization and parameter estimation with heavy tails: The Core Techniques

 \begin{proposition} Suppose that \asref{approx1} and \asref{approx2} hold.
 Then, with probability at least $1-e^{-k/18}$, \algref{main} returns $\hat\vw \in \X$ satisfying $\rho(\vw_\opt,\hat{\vw}) \leq 3\veps$. \end{proposition} \begin{proof} For each $i \in [k]$, let $b_i := \ind{\rho(\vw_\opt,\vw_i) \leq \veps}$.
 Note that the $b_i$ are independent indicator random variables, each with $\E(b_i) \geq 2/3$.
 By Hoeffding's inequality, $\Pr[ \sum_{i=1}^k b_i > k/2 ] \geq 1-e^{-k/18}$.
 In the event that $\sum_{i=1}^k b_i > k/2$, more than half of the $\vw_i$ are contained in the ball of radius $\veps$ around $\vw_\opt$, that is $\omed_W(w_\opt,0) \leq \veps$.
 The result follows from \propref{genmed}. \end{proof}

-\subsection{Random distance measurements}
+\subsection{Random Distance Measurements}

 In some problems, the most appropriate metric on $\X$ in which to measure accuracy is not directly computable.
 For instance, the metric may depend on population quantities which can only be estimated; moreover, the estimates may only be relatively accurate with some constant probability.
-To capture such cases, we assume access to an oracle, denoted $\DIST^j_\rho(\vv)$, that provides a random estimate of the distance between a point $\vv$ and the point $\vw_j$ generated by $\APPROX_{\rho,\epsilon}$.
-The oracle responses should be weakly accurate.
-Define the random variable
+For instance, this is the case when the metric depends on the population covariance matrix, a situation we consider in \secref{heavyx}.